+What is Copyediting?
 When a writer seeks a copyedit from a professional editor, he or she is getting much more than someone who’s going to fix the punctuation and spelling.

 Most writers realize that if they want to take their manuscript further than the hard drive of their computer, or want their paper or dissertation to be received well, or want a journal to publish their article, a good, thorough copyedit is in order.
-And a lot of writers, instead of leaving the quality of the copyediting to chance, seek the services of a professional editor.
+And a lot of writers, instead of leaving the quality of the editing to chance, seek the services of a professional editor.

 Good for them!
 Because what those writers are getting is more than someone who is going to fix their punctuation and spelling (as important as that is).
 What they’re getting is a partner in their project.
 Someone who not only knows where the commas go and that they meant “gait” instead of “gate” and when to use “that” instead of “which,” but also someone who knows where the transitional phrases should be.
 Someone who can tell you that your plot isn’t working, your character development is off or your references aren’t formatted correctly.
 Or that cell phones WERE NOT being used in 1975.

 They are getting the services of a professional who knows what is correct.
 And how to fix what is not.
 Because that is what professional editors do.
 They look at the work as a whole — whether it is a 300-word web article or a 160,000-word manuscript — and help the writer bring it to the next level.
-There is nothing that will turn off a book agent, journal publisher, or any other professional a writer pitches his or her work to, than mistakes.
+There is nothing that will turn off a booking agent, journal publisher, or any other professional a writer pitches his or her work to, then mistakes.
 And mistakes can be anything: typos, the wrong word (this happens a lot for people who rely on spell-check), bad formatting, factual mistakes…the list is endless.

 And, as a partner, the professional editor also recognizes the writer’s role in the project.
 A professional editor’s services support and guide a writer.
 Once the professional copyedit is complete, the writer will probably have some more work to do.
 That’s because the professional editor will make suggestions or ask questions that help guide the writer, rather than just rewriting what is “wrong” with the book or paper.